Jefferson-Khy/LinkedInEZAppBot/README.md

 Before running the script, you need to make a few manual adjustments:

-1. **Credentials**: The script currently does not prompt for usernames or passwords.
-You must enter your credentials manually in the script.
-Locate the `performLogin` function in `script.js` and replace placeholder credentials with your actual username and password.

-2. **Job Title**: The script is preset to search for specific job title.
+1. **Job Title**: The script is preset to search for specific job title.
 If you wish to change the job title modify the `performSearch` function within `script.js` according to your preferences.

 ## Running the Application